emsesp/docs/Troubleshooting.md

 ```
 and then either a `read` or `watch`, e.g. `read 21 2D8` to show all the data from HC2 on a Mixing MM100.

+### EMS-ESP is showing CRC-errors

+EMS-messages are sended and repeated often, a few crc-errors doesn't harm.
+The bad signal can be caused by mainly 2 factors:
+- powering: try to power ems-esp by usb or service-jack.
+- disturbtions on the bus (emc, reflections, etc): try to connect ems-esp to another device on the bus.
+In general a previously unconnected bus-out on a devices like MM100 is better than a split connection on an already used connector.